-Staff who took part in industrial action were not entitled to pay from the University for strike days, and we remain absolutely committed to ensuring that funds saved as a consequence of strike action which impacted upon students will be re-prioritised in their entirety to benefit students in a range of ways.
-We are working with student representatives to identify the most appropriate mechanisms and activities for the use of these funds.
+Staff who took part in industrial action were not entitled to pay from the University for strike days, and we stated that we would ensure that funds saved as a consequence of strike action which impacted upon students would be re-prioritised to benefit students in a range of ways.
+We have consulted with student representatives to identify the most appropriate mechanisms and activities for the use of these funds.

 Where can I get more support if I am particularly worried by the strike?

 If you have any concerns about your studies, we would encourage you to take advantage of the University’s Student Services, who can offer mental health and other support if you are feeling anxious.
 You can also contact Student Voice, a confidential advice service in Loughborough Students’ Union.

 If I want to make a complaint as a result of the strike action, what should I do?